21 Construction Techniques to Build a Small, Sustainable, Eco-Friendly Home

 5. Polyisocyanurate (Polyiso) Roofing Insulation

-Polyisocyanurate (Polyiso) roofing insulation has one of the highest thermal efficiency levels (R-value of 6.0 to 6.5 per inch) available on the market.
+Polyisocyanurate (Polyiso) insulation has one of the highest thermal efficiency levels (R-value of 6.0 to 6.5 per inch) available on the market.
 Sustainable-energy-efficient homes require high-quality roofing insulation because a home can lose about 25% of its heat throughout the winter, without it.
 An uninsulated roof in the summer will absorb heat from the Sun, spreading it throughout the house — putting a hefty load on the HVAC systems.

 6. Exterior Doors and Windows